minibolt-guide/minibolt/guide/bitcoin/electrum-server.md

 ## For the future: Fulcrum upgrade

-Follow the complete [Installation](#installation) section replacing the environment variable `"VERSION=x.xx"` value for the latest if it has not been already changed in this guide.
+Follow the complete [Download and set up Fulcrum](#download-and-set-up-fulcrum) section replacing the environment variable `"VERSION=x.xx"` value for the latest if it has not been already changed in this guide.

 * Restart the service to apply the changes